New airline rules will make it easier to get refunds for canceled flights. Here's what to know.

 What other refunds will be available?

-The first rule also requires airlines to refund services that customers paid for but then didn't receive on the flight, such as wifi, seat selection or in-flight entertainment, the Transportation Department said.
+Airlines must also refund the costs of services customers paid for but then didn't receive on the flight, such as wifi, seat selection or in-flight entertainment, the Transportation Department said.

-For instance, if passengers buy wifi access but it doesn't work property, they are entitled to a refund for the service.
+For instance, if passengers buy wifi access but it doesn't work properly, they are entitled to a refund for the service.

 What is happening with surprise fees?